Yegorov/Yegorov/README.md

 ### Hello 👋

-My name is **Artem Yegorov**, and I'm Ruby/Rails backend developer with 7+ years experience.
+My name is **Artem Yegorov**, and I'm senior Ruby/Rails backend developer with 7+ years experience.

 I am passionate developer with deep interest to create high-performance web applications.
 I specialize in Ruby On Rails and have experience working with various technologies and tools such as PostgreSQL, Elasticsearch, Redis, Docker.
 I really like to participate in open-source projects and finding straightforward solutions to complex problems.